jj-valentine/rundown-js/README.md

 # CLI for In-Browser IDE: Code Snippet + Documentation Generator

-Write code snippets.
-Run code snippets.
-Take notes.
-Combine and export them!
+Create JavaScript snippets.
+Run your code.
+Take notes in markdown.
+Rinse and repeat.

 ## The *What* and The *Why*...
-  - With **SnipSnap's** web-based IDE, you can *transpile* your JavaScript, *import modules*, *bundle it together* and *run it* -- all without making any server-side requests!
+  - With **RundownJS**'s web-based IDE, you can *import* packages/modules, *transpile*, *bundle*, and *run* your JavaScript code -- all within the browser, at blazing fast speeds, and without ever making a single server-side request!

   - Do your snippets need context?
-Document your code in markdown and attach your notes to your snippets to reference later or use elsewhere!
+Go full "rundown" -- document your JavaSript using markdown, then group and export your notated snippets for reference and later use!